gmcmillan100/docs/systemfiles/im-writing-sample.md

 Depending on your version, Jabber might not appear in the list.
 Instead, choose XMPP.

-**Step 3** – For the Jabber ID, enter your Company AD username @foo.corp.company.com.
+**Step 3** – For the Jabber ID, enter your Company AD `username@foo.corp.company.com`.
 For the password, use your Company AD password:

 ![](../images/s1.png)